The poset of cancellations induced by gradient dynamics in a filtered Lefschetz complex: Abstract

 \section{Abstract}

-Motivated by questions about simplification and topology optimization, we take a discrete approach toward the dependency of topology simplifying operations and the reachability of perfect Morse functions.
-Representing the function by a filter on a Lefschetz complex, and its (non-essential) topological features by the pairing of its cells via persistence, we simplify using combinatorially defined cancellations.
-The main new concept is the \emph{depth poset} on these pairs, whose linear extensions are schedules of cancellations that trim the Lefschetz complex to its essential homology.
-One such linear extensions is the cancellation of the pairs in the order of their persistence.
-An algorithm that constructs the depth poset in two passes of standard matrix reduction is given and proven correct.
+Motivated by questions about simplification of topology, we take a discrete approach to the dependency of simplifying operations, using methods based on combinatorial gradient dynamics.
+We interpret the filter in persistent homology as a discrete Morse function.
+This lets us gradually simplify the dynamics in parallel with space and filter, while preserving homology.
+As a tool, we use shallow pairs, which are simultaneously birth-death pairs and combinatorial vectors.
+This allows us to extract topological features by the pairing of cells via persistence and simplify them using combinatorially defined cancellations.
+The main new concept is the \emph{depth poset} of birth-death pairs, whose minimal elements are shallow pairs and whose linear extensions are sequences of cancellations that reduce the complex to its essential homology.
+Cancellations of birth-death pairs in a down set of this poset preserve the other birth-death pairs and the poset dependencies between them.
+An algorithm that constructs the depth poset in two passes of standard matrix reduction is given and proved correct.